Carolina Panthers: Uniforms

 The team's uniform did not change significantly after Nike became the NFL's jersey supplier in 2012, but the collar was altered to honor former Panthers player and coach Sam Mills by featuring the phrase "Keep Pounding".
 Nike had conceived the idea, and the team supported the concept as a way to expose newer fans to the legacy of Mills, who died of cancer in 2005.
 Mills had introduced the phrase, which has since become a team slogan, in a speech that he gave to the players and coaches prior to their 2003 playoff game against Dallas; in the speech, Mills compared his fight against cancer with the team's on-field battle, saying "When I found out I had cancer, there were two things I could do – quit or keep pounding.
 I'm a fighter.
 I kept pounding.
 You're fighters, too.
 Keep pounding!"

 In 2019, the Panthers unveiled new uniforms.
 The new uniforms are Nike's "Vapor Untouchable" and have only minor differences: the tapered strips on the pants are replaced by stripes that extend down to the socks, the reflective shoulder cloth was replaced and the hip logos were also removed.
 The uniforms keep the same basic look, colors, and numbers as the originals.
-As the 2019 season was the team's 25th, the Panthers sported a 25th-anniversary patch on their uniforms.
-In the 2019 season, the Panthers continued to use the new pant-jersey color combinations from 2018 while bringing back the silver pants with their black jerseys.

-In Week 9 of the 2021 season, the Panthers wore black jerseys with white pants for the first time in a home game against the Patriots.
-Then in Week 17 against the Saints, the Panthers wore an all-white set (white jerseys, white pants, and white socks) for the first time.

-Starting in 2022, the Panthers added an alternate black helmet to be paired with the all-black uniform set.
-In Week 7 against the Buccaneers, the Panthers added a new combination featuring white jerseys, black pants, and white socks.
+In 2022, after the NFL reinstated the use of alternate helmets, the Panthers unveiled secondary black helmets, which featured no white elements on the team logo.